 There are a lot more technical options in manufacturing available every year.
 What new tech is being used for this skate?

 As I said, 3D printing has been a huge part of this process.
 Also, the programs we use to design the parts make it easier than ever.
 Kyle Sola and I have been working together for years on ideas and different projects for Rollerblade.
 Kyle is super talented on Solidworks.
-Kyle understands my input; we are both skaters and long time friends.
+Kyle understands my input; we are both skaters and long-time friends.
 I can send him screenshots from Google Sketchup or just a sketch, and he does the magic on Solidworks.
-Sometimes he has an idea and sends me screenshots.
+Sometimes, he has an idea and sends me screenshots.
 We go back and forth until we decide to move to the next step.
-We can get 3D views of parts before we 3D print them, so fewer mistakes are made and less time and money are wasted.
+We can get 3D views of parts before we 3D print them, so fewer mistakes are made, and less time and money are wasted.

-What is your favorite Rollerblade aggressive skate and why?
+What is your favorite Rollerblade aggressive skate, and why?

 What skates have you been involved in designing?

 There have been a lot of them over the years.
 All the K2 Fatty skates when I worked there from 1995-1999.
 When I owned Skatepile.com, I gave design feedback to every skate company we sold.
 I would see how skates were failing through our customers; then, I would call people like Matthias from USD and let him know what was working and what was not.
-They had their own design guys, but sometimes they listened to the feedback.
+They had their design guys, but sometimes they listened to the feedback.
 We sold everything in those days.
 For RB, I helped design the Solo and Fusion skates.
-We had some design restrictions on that project, but overall it turned out good.
+We had some design restrictions on that project, but overall it turned out well.
 I designed the Blank frame 100% with input from Robert Guerrero and David Sizemore.
 They wanted a durable frame for anti-rocker skating.
 That frame turned out great.
 People love it.
-It’s definitely one of the best anti-rocker frames on the market to this day.
+It’s one of the best anti-rocker frames on the market to this day.

 (left) New soul plate. (right) Blank anti-rocker frame.

-What goes into designing a skate and what is the process like?
+What goes into designing a skate, and what is the process like?

 How will this skate be different from previous Rollerblade aggressive skates?

-(left) Tom with Robert Guerrero, Andy Kruse and Jon Julio at Winterclash 2020 (right) In Spain, photo by Ben Brillante
+(left) Tom with Robert Guerrero, Andy Kruse, and Jon Julio at Winterclash 2020 (right) In Spain, photo by Ben Brillante

 Why did you decide to create a whole new aggressive skate?

-A short timeline is a year; normally, a typical skate is on a two-year plan.
+A short timeline is a year; usually, a typical skate is on a two-year plan.
 It depends on how much testing you decide to do.
-For a skate designed to grind, you want to build a lot of time for testing, you need time to wear things out and truly stress tests the parts.
+For a skate designed to grind, you want to build a lot of time for testing, you need time to wear things out and truly stress test the parts.
 We have a tight and experienced crew on this project to move quickly and make changes; it’s ideal.

 Skating through Manhattan, New York City.

-Are multidisciplinary skaters, like Caleb Smith, the future of sponsored riders?
+Are multidisciplinary skaters like Caleb Smith the future of sponsored riders?

 Caleb represents the Rollerblade brand because he skates everything, and we make every kind of skate.
 I’m not sure what other brands are thinking, honestly.
-I think people fool themselves if they think the general public doesn’t lump all types of inline skaters into one bucket.
+People fool themselves if they think the general public doesn’t lump all types of inline skaters into one bucket.
 That’s why all the aspects of the sport need to look good.
 That’s my job, and I take that seriously.
 The team at Rollerblade makes all the aspects of the sport look appealing.
 We work collectively to grow the sport and make it look good.
-I’m lucky to work with others with years of experience from sales, product, and marketing backgrounds.
+I’m lucky to work with others with years of experience in sales, product, and marketing backgrounds.
 No other brand can match our experience.
 We have new leadership, and the brand is progressing fast.

 Links